-One: Executive leadership level lacks change management skills and perspective
+ONE: Executive leadership lacks diverse perspective

 A lack of diversity could also translate as a ‘group of people who are experienced in, and comfortable with, what we are doing now’.

 There are also deficiencies in the two key areas of problem-solving and decision-making skills and processes.
 Where we see a lack of skills in those areas, we see people jumping to solutions – often without adequate information.
 The discussion quickly turns to: “well I think we should do this” or “let’s start brainstorming this”.
 Usually this occurs before there is agreement on what the problem is.
-So, these leadership groups often develop the wrong answer to the wrong question.
+So these leadership groups often develop the wrong answer to the wrong question.

-Two: Leaders fail to sell the business case for making transformational change
+TWO: Failure to sell the business case

-This is absolutely fundamental to getting buy-in from the people who are charged with implementing change.
-If they do not adequately understand the need to transform how they do things, and feel motivated to drive change, then the organisation will not meet its goals.
+This is fundamental to getting buy-in from the people who are charged with implementing change.
+If they do not understand the need to transform how they do things, and feel motivated to drive change, then the organisation will not meet its goals.

 Frontline managers and staff are inevitably challenged to balance the need for implementing a change agenda – doing things differently – with completing business-as-usual tasks and meeting bottom lines.
 Balancing both is far easier said than done.

-Develop problem-solving and decision-making skills and processes
+- Step back and develop problem-solving and decision-making skills and processes;

-Tap into a diversity of perspectives
+- Tap into a diversity of perspectives;

-Support frontline leaders to implement change while balancing BAU work
+- Support frontline leaders to implement change while balancing BAU work.